foldda/charian/README.md

 [^2]: Subject to RDA encoder and parser availability for the language and the platform.

-Charian is designed for cross-program data exchange, using only common data transport methods and protocols rather than using middleware or custom pipelines that are high-cost to build and maintain.
+Charian is designed for cross-program data exchange, by using only common data transport methods and protocols rather than using dedicated middleware or custom-built pipelines.

 ## Inside the API

-The Charian API is very simple.
-It contains only two defined types, class Rda and interface IRda, which are explained below.
+Charian is a simple API that contains only two defined types: **class Rda** and **interface IRda**.
 It is implemented in three languages ([C#](src/CSharp), [Python](src/Python), and [Java](src/Java)) in this repo.
-We will use C# syntax in this doco to explain the concept and the usage, which are applicable to the other language implementations as they share the same design and have a near-identical structure and naming convention.
+C# syntax is used in this doco but the concept and the usage pattern are applicable to the other language implementations, as they share the same design and have a near-identical structure and naming convention.

 **Class Rda**